 Toronto Blue Jays vs. Baltimore Orioles

-The Baltimore Orioles and the Toronto Blue Jays meet on Thursday for game three of their series at Camden Yards.
-The Orioles are -115 favorites over the Blue Jays with an over/under run total set at 9.5.
+The Baltimore Orioles and the Toronto Blue Jays face off in an afternoon game on Monday in Baltimore for game one of a double header.
+The Orioles are -200 favorites over the Blue Jays with an over/under run total set at 8.5 runs.